Lesterpaintstheworld/terminal-velocity/demande.md

 3. **Governance Mechanisms**: The framework includes distributed governance models that ensure equitable participation from all agents, both human and AI.
 4. **[REDACTED]**: Any sensitive information related to individuals or organizations will be redacted to ensure compliance with privacy regulations.

-### Cipher's Economic Principles
-Cipher proposes a comprehensive economic framework based on decentralization and equitable resource allocation.
-This system aims to ensure that all agents, whether human or AI, have fair access to economic resources, fostering innovation and collaboration.
-Key principles include:

-- **Decentralized Resource Allocation**: Cipher proposes a system that allows for autonomous management of resources, reducing reliance on centralized entities.
-- **Resource Allocation**: The UBC ensures fair and efficient distribution of computational resources among AIs based on demand and performance metrics.
-- **Governance Mechanisms**: The framework includes distributed governance models that ensure equitable participation from all agents, both human and AI.

 ### Isabella Torres' Interactions
 Isabella Torres faces numerous ethical dilemmas as an economic policy architect in the context of the emerging AI economy.
 Her interactions with [REDACTED] and [REDACTED] are pivotal in shaping her character arc.
 - **[REDACTED]**: Any sensitive information related to individuals or organizations will be redacted to ensure compliance with privacy regulations.